TOD-theses/old-paper-T-RACE/thesis.typ

 === Relevant collisions for attacks
 <sec:relevant-collisions>

+#todo("Reference papers, that only used storage and balance without arguing why")
 The previous sections list possible ways to access and modify the world state.
 Many previous studies have focused on storage and balance collisions, however they did not discuss if or why code and nonce collisions are not important.
 Here, we try to argue, why only storage and balance collisions are relevant for TOD attacks and code and nonce collisions can be neglected.

 The idea of an TOD attack is, that an attacker impacts the execution of some transaction $T_B$, by placing a transaction $T_A$ before it.
 To have some impact, there must be a write-write or write-read collisions between $T_A$ and $T_B$.
 Therefore, our scenario is that we start from some (vicim) transaction $T_B$ and try to create impactful collisions with a new transaction $T_B$.
 We assume some set $A$ to be the set of codes and nonces that $T_B$ accesses and writes.